-In this course, students will analyze the writing rules of the American Psychological Association.
-They will apply the system of citations and references as they develop academic works.
+In this course, students will analyze the writing and style standards of the American Psychological Association (APA).
+They will apply the APA formatting system for citations and references in the preparation of academic, professional, investigative, and scientific papers.
+Additionally, they will evaluate the legal and ethical aspects of using the works of other authors, including compliance with copyright regulations.
 (Pre-requisites: MATH 1010, STAT 1500)

-STAT 1500: Statistics for Social Sciences: 1 credit
+STAT 1500: Statistics for Social Sciences: 3 credits